Market, Yacht Club & the Holy Grail in Valencia Spain

 Jean-Francoise loved to get up early for the morning light.
 He took me to the Valencia Yacht Club to see the J Boats which are the original America’s Cup yachts.
+An amazing photographer he taught me so much every moment I was with him.
+To his credit, he made me a better photographer.

 Valencia, Spain and The Holy Grail